flynx/proxmox-utils/README.md

 A set of scripts for automating setup and tasks in proxmox.

 ## TODO
-- a uniform way to push files to other CTs (mainly the gate -- traefik rules) -- DONE
 - revise defaults
 - separate templates/assets into distribution and user directories ...this is needed to allow the user to change the configs without the